godatadriven/spot/README.md

   spark-submit \
       --jar com.xebia.data.spot.spot-complete-${SPARK_VERSION}_${SCALA_VERSION}-x.y.z.jar \
       --conf spark.extraListeners=com.xebia.data.spot.TelemetrySparkListener \
-+     --conf com.xebia.data.spot.traceparent=00-1234abcd5678abcd-1234abcd-01 \
++     --conf spark.com.xebia.data.spot.traceparent=00-1234abcd5678abcd-1234abcd-01 \
       com.example.MySparkJob
 ```

-All SparkConf values that start with `com.xebia.data.spot.` are made available to the `ContextPropagator`.
+All SparkConf values that start with `spark.com.xebia.data.spot.` are made available to the `ContextPropagator`.
 If you use a different propagator than the default, you can prefix its required keys accordingly.

 ### Prerequisites